RagnarGrootKoerkamp/sassy/README.md

 ### Building a binary with SIMD instructions

 Sassy uses AVX2 and NEON instructions performance reasons.
-Unfortunately, _by default_ `cargo install` will not use these instructions for portability reasons, even though your system is very likely to support them.
+While NEON is automatically enabled on aarch64 architectures, AVX2 is not enabled by default on x64, even though your system is very likely to support them.
-Thus, you will need to manually instruct `cargo` to use the instruction sets available on your architecture:
+Thus, on x64 you will need to manually instruct `cargo` to use the instruction sets available on your architecture:

 ``` sh
 RUSTFLAGS="-C target-cpu=native" cargo install sassy
 ```

-Alternatively, enable the `-F scalar` feature flag to fall back to a scalar implementation with reduced performance:
+Alternatively, enable the `-F scalar` feature flag to fall back to a scalar implementation with reduced performance, but this is not recommended:

 ``` sh
 cargo install sassy -F scalar